seanremy/atrain-cloudseg/README.md

         conda activate atrain
         python -m pip install -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html

-3. Download and extract the dataset (WIP: download server under construction)
+3. Download and extract the dataset.
+You can download the dataset from [this (temporary) link](https://drive.google.com/file/d/1enZITkob80CocfINCTMUmXga8LEwOYzf/view?usp=sharing).
+Once you have the dataset downloaded, you can extract it with:

+        tar -xzf <path/to/the/downloaded/file> -C <path/to/where/you/want/the/dataset>

 4. Make the data and experiments directories, plus make a symbolic link to the dataset directory: